ericharmeling/movr/docs/dev-guide.md

 ### Connecting to CockroachDB with SQLAlchemy

-Let's start by using SQLAlchemy to create an interface that connects our application to our running CockroachDB cluster.
-SQLAlchemy's `Engine` class establishes this connection.
+Let's start by using SQLAlchemy to create an interface that connects the application to the running CockroachDB cluster.

 If you haven't already, create a file named `movr.py`.
-This file defines the `MovR` class that handles connections to CockroachDB.
+This file defines the `MovR` class, which handles connections to CockroachDB using SQLAlchemy's `Engine` and `Session` classes.
+At the top of this file, import `create_engine` and `sessionmaker` from the `sqlalchemy` library.
+To handle requests to the server as transactions to the database, we then define `__enter__` and `__exit__` functions, in addition to the common `__init__` constructor.

 ~~~ python
 from sqlalchemy import create_engine